leapdao/leapdao-website/src/posts/mainnet-shutdown.md

   name: zschavi
   twitter: "@zschavi"
   link: https://github.com/zschavi/
-description: Leap Mainnet on hold, here is why...
+description: Plasma Mainnet on hold, here is why...
 ---
 The leap network is restructuring, we explore new technologies & upgrade the testnet.